- 2 cups all-purpose flour

 - In a large bowl, whisk the first five ingredients.
 In a small saucepan, combine butter and water; bring just to a boil.
 Stir into flour mixture.
 In a small bowl, whisk eggs, sour cream and extract until blended; add to flour mixture, whisking constantly.

 - Transfer to prepared pan.
-Bake 18-22 minutes or until golden brown and a toothpick inserted in center comes out clean.
+Bake until golden brown and a toothpick inserted in center comes out clean, 18-22 minutes.
 Cool on a wire rack 20 minutes.

 - For frosting, combine butter and milk in a large saucepan; bring just to a boil.
 Remove from heat; gradually stir in confectioners' sugar and extract.
 Stir in walnuts.
 Spread over warm cake.
 Yield: 20 servings.